apple/turicreate/userguide/supervised-learning/linear-regression.md

 more confidence in the value of the coefficients returned by th model.

-Standard errors on coefficients are only available when `solver=newton` or when the default `auto` solver option choses the newton method and if the number of examples in the training data is more than the number of coefficients.
+Standard errors on coefficients are only available when `solver=newton` or when the default `auto` solver option chooses the newton method and if the number of examples in the training data is more than the number of coefficients.
 If standard errors cannot be estimated, a column of `None` values are returned.